 Have you ever unplugged your headphones or speakers from the 3.5mm jack or Lightning port on your iPhone, iPod touch, or iPad just to find that it was stuck in headphone mode?
 The most common symptom is that sound won’t come from your iPhone speakers anymore, and in some cases, you may even see the Headphones HUD stuck on your Home screen.
 It can be frustrating, but it’s usually pretty easy to fix.

 In this piece, we’ll discuss why it happens, as well as some troubleshooting steps on how to get out of a stuck case of headphone mode in iOS.

 Why is my iPhone still in headphone volume mode?

-If you’re stuck in headphone volume mode on your iPhone, iPod touch, or iPad, even after having disconnected your headphones or speakers from the 3.5mm headphone jack, you’ve just experienced a rather annoying bug in iOS.
+If you’re stuck in headphone volume mode on your iPhone, iPod touch, or iPad, even after having disconnected your headphones or speakers from the 3.5mm headphone jack or Lightning port, you’ve just experienced a rather annoying bug in iOS.

 It’s not really known why this occurs, but it could be related to any of the following actions:

 - Disconnecting the headphones or speakers too quickly

 - Disconnecting the headphones or speakers while your device is busy

 - Using an incompatible or low-quality brand of headphones

 - A problem with your 3.5mm headphone jack